sujaykhandekar/data-mining-project/README.md

 airbnbFeatureEngineering2 has preprocessing of all the other columns along with handling of missing values.

 airbnbFeatureEngineering3 has topic modeling on description column using LDA.

+airbnbModel has final xgboost model used along with hyperparameter tuning